Basilica di Santa Maria Della Salute during sunrise

 Don’t feed the pigeons

-This is one of those Venice tips that made me sad, but you are not allowed to feed the pigeons on St Mark’s Square.
+This is one of those Venice travel tips that made me sad, but you are not allowed to feed the pigeons on St Mark’s Square.

 I was actually surprised when I learned this, as I myself didn’t see any signs during our visit.